FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6b.md

 ### Redux Toolkit

-As we have seen so far, Redux's configuration and state management implementation requires quit a lot of effort.
+As we have seen so far, Redux's configuration and state management implementation requires quite a lot of effort.
 This is manifested for example in the reducer and action creator related code which has somewhat repetitive boilerplate code.
-[Redux Toolkit](https://redux-toolkit.js.org/) is a library which solves these common Redux related problems.
-The library for example greatly simplifies the configuration of Redux store and offers a large variety of tools to ease the state management.
+[Redux Toolkit](https://redux-toolkit.js.org/) is a library that solves these common Redux-related problems.
+The library for example greatly simplifies the configuration of the Redux store and offers a large variety of tools to ease state management.

 Let's start using Redux Toolkit in our application by refactoring the existing code.
 First, we will need to install the library: